PHUTILEDILE/PHUTILEDILE/README.md

 - 👋 Hi, I’m @PHUTILEDILE
 - 👀 I’m interested in Software/web development and Data Science
 - 🌱 I’m currently learning python3 and i have experiance working with c++,java,sql,pl/sql,kql and alot more
+- 👀 I'm also a software engineering student for ALXAfrica
 - 📫 You can reach me on phutiledile2@gmail.com or call me on 076 491 6800

 <!---